aws-observability/aws-otel-test-framework/README.md

 * `soaking_data_mode`: which tells the testing framework to send which types of data to collector for soaking test, the optional values are: `metric`, `trace`.
 Default value is `metric`.
 [An example to configure the data mode](https://github.com/aws-observability/aws-otel-test-framework/blob/terraform/terraform/testcases/otlp_http_exporter_trace_mock/parameters.tfvars#L2)

-### 1.2 Create a PR to Link test case to AWS Otel Collector Repo
+### 1.2 Create a PR to Link test case to ADOT Collector Repo

 [Example PR for http exporter](https://github.com/aws-observability/aws-otel-collector/pull/124)

 Before creating the PR, please follow [get-performance-model](docs/get-performance-model.md) to get your performance model and put it into the PR description.

-Once the first PR get merged, you will need to create a PR to AWS Otel Collector Repo, this PR needs to build the component and link test cases in one shot, which includes
+Once the first PR get merged, you will need to create a PR to  [ADOT Collector](https://github.com/aws-observability/aws-otel-collector) repo, this PR needs to build the component and link test cases in one shot, which includes

-* the changes to build the new component into AWS Otel Collector.
+* the changes to build the new component into ADOT collector.
 * the changes to link the test cases.

 You will need to add a block in the [testcases.json](https://github.com/aws-observability/aws-otel-collector/blob/main/e2etest/testcases.json)